-Code Signing for AWS Lambda offers trust and integrity controls which allow you to verify that only unaltered code published by approved developers is deployed in your Lambda functions.
+Code Signing for AWS Lambda allows you to verify that only unaltered code published by approved developers is deployed in your Lambda functions.
 You simply create digitally signed code artifacts and configure your Lambda functions to verify the signatures at deployment.
-This helps increase the speed and agility of your development, even within large development teams, while enforcing high security standards.
+This increases the speed and agility of your application development, even within large teams, while enforcing high security standards.

 Only pay for what you use

 With AWS Lambda, you pay for execution duration rather than server unit.
 When using Lambda functions, you only pay for requests served and the compute time required to run your code.
-Billing is metered in increments of 1 millisecond, making it cost-effective and easy to scale automatically from a few requests per day to thousands per second.
-With Provisioned Concurrency, you pay for the amount of concurrency that you configure and for the period of time that you configure it.
-When Provisioned Concurrency is enabled for your function and you execute it, you also pay for requests and execution duration.
+Billing is metered in increments of one millisecond, enabling easy and cost-effective automatic scaling from a few requests per day to thousands per second.
+With Provisioned Concurrency, you pay for the amount of concurrency you configure and the duration that you configure it.
+When Provisioned Concurrency is enabled and your function is executed, you also pay for requests and execution duration.
 To learn more about pricing, please visit AWS Lambda Pricing.

 Flexible resource model

-You choose the amount of memory you want to allocate to your functions, and AWS Lambda allocates proportional CPU power, network bandwidth, and disk I/O.
+Choose the amount of memory you want to allocate to your functions, and AWS Lambda allocates proportional CPU power, network bandwidth, and disk input/output (I/O).

 Integrate Lambda with your favorite operational tools

-AWS Lambda extensions allow you to easily integrate Lambda with your favorite tools for monitoring, observability, security, and governance tools.
+AWS Lambda extensions enable easy integration with your favorite monitoring, observability, security, and governance tools.
 Lambda invokes your function in an execution environment, which provides a secure and isolated runtime where your function code is executed.
-Lambda extensions run within Lambda’s execution environment, which is where your function code is executed.
-With Lambda extensions, you can capture fine-grained diagnostic information and send function logs, metrics, and traces, directly from Lambda, and send them to a destination of your choice.
+Lambda extensions run within Lambda’s execution environment, alongside your function code.
+Lambda extensions can use the AWS Lambda Telemetry API to capture fine grained diagnostic information and send function logs, metrics, and traces, directly from Lambda, and send them to a destination of your choice.
 You can also integrate security agents within Lambda’s execution environment, all with no operational overhead and minimal impact to your function performance.